 The first EV I got to drive back in 2012 was the Nissan Leaf.
 The range on the Mk1 Leaf was about 100 miles, although in the real world this was more likely to be around 65-70 miles & you really needed to drive conservatively, especially on the motorway to achieve this.
-The Mk2 Leaf improved this, with a range of 125 miles, with about 100 miles being achievable, the same as in sister car the Renault Zoe.
+The Mk2 Leaf improved this, with a range of 125 miles, with about 100 miles being achievable.

-What customers really want, is an affordable family car, preferably one that looks like an SUV, with a decent EV range of between 200 & 300 miles.
+What customers really wanted, was an affordable family car, preferably one that looks like an SUV, with a decent EV range of between 200 & 300 miles.

-Step forward then, the humble Hyundai Kona EV, launched in late 2018, which is the first fully-electric subcompact SUV in Europe.
-With a more realistic price point for the entry level SE with a 39kW battery, of £27,250, after the government grant of £3,500.
-Could the Kona EV really be the first affordable electric car that offers a 200 mile range ?
+Step forward then, the Hyundai Kona EV, which was launched in late 2018 & was the first fully-electric subcompact SUV in Europe.
+With a more realistic price point of £32,900 for the entry level SE with a 39kW battery, the Kona EV was the first affordable electric car that offered a 200 mile range ?

-As fleet customers are more likely to want a greater range than 200 miles, Hyundai loaned us the range topping Premium model, fitted with the larger capacity 64kW battery, which offers a claimed range of nearly 250+ miles & retails at £32,845, after the government grant of £3,500.
+As fleet customers are more likely to want a greater range than 200 miles, Hyundai loaned us the range topping Premium model, fitted with the larger capacity 64kW battery, which offers a claimed range of nearly 250+ miles & retails at £38,900, before the government grant of £3000.

 At first glance, the Kona EV looks just as attractive from the outside as the petrol Kona.
 The EV shares the same overall design with the Kona petrol models, apart from the lack of a front grille on the electric version, where the charging plug is located.
 Inside too, the EV mirrors the petrol Kona with a functional, well laid out dashboard & on-trend connectivity & tech.
 There’s a reach & rake steering wheel & the electrically adjustable seats mean that there’s no reason you can’t get comfortable in this car.